ixc/ixc-project-template/docs/index.md

 ## HTML Docs

 Docs are written in [Markdown].
-You can use [MkDocs] to build a static HTML version that you can host anywhere:

-    (venv)$ mkdocs build

-Or you can use the built-in dev server to preview your documentation as you're writing it:
+You can use [MkDocs] to preview your documentation as you are writing it:

     (venv)$ mkdocs serve